-Deploy to your self-managed private cloud
+Deploy to your private cloud

 Headings that are specific to either platform will be labelled accordingly.